JorjaFox/website/content/_posts-old-blog/2010-10-18-csi-11x07-bump-and-grind-press-release.md

 At this point, we're singing "If you want to bump it, bump it with a trumpet" from Gypsy!
 (Watch <a href="http://www.youtube.com/watch?v=gFRSawe33sA">You Gotta Have A Gimmick</a> and remember, if you wanna grind it, wait till you've refined it.)

 <blockquote>"Bump and Grind" - When the CSI team discovers the shredded remains of a man, they find themselves with multiple suspects who may be responsible for his death, on CSI: CRIME SCENE INVESTIGATION, Thursday, Nov.
 4 (9:00-10:00 PM, ET/PT) on the CBS Television Network.

-<strong>SERIES REGULARS:</strong>
+**SERIES REGULARS:**
 Dr. Raymond Langston: Laurence Fishburne
 Catherine Willows: Marg Helgenberger
 Nick Stokes: George Eads